mrl-hsl/Soccer-Robot-Playground/README.md

   They are totaly exist in Config.hpp and declaring inside every headers.\

 # Program Headers

+All of the headers have connection with each other like a chain and call the other one.\
+Main.cpp , make an object of world with endless circulation.\

   - Config.hpp
     - It includes all libraries & workspaces & all of global variables that be used in other headers.
   - Field.hpp